numbas/editor/docs/server-installation/index.rst

+.. _server-installation:

 Installing an editor server
 ===========================

-If you just want to create your own Numbas content, `the editor hosted by mathcentre <http://numbas.mathcentre.ac.uk>`_ is free to use and doesn't need any setup.
+If you just want to create your own Numbas content, `the editor hosted by mathcentre <https://numbas.mathcentre.ac.uk>`_ is free to use and doesn't need any setup.

 These instructions are only needed if you want to set up your own private editing server.